ORACUL Wishes to Thank the Following

 Candace Southmayd – we consider to be the “Grand Dame” of ORACUL.
 She has been with us every step of the way, offering love, encouragement, and unwavering support.
 As Candace tells us, she fell in love with the original Mummy movies at age 10.
 As a result, she wanted to know everything possible about Egypt and dreamed of going there.
 After having written a Master’s Thesis on “Survivors of Atlantis”, The Mystery of the Sphinx aired in 1993.
 In it she heard Dr. Schoch report that he and his team detected a cavity under the Sphinx’s paw, just where Edgar Cayce had predicted would be found evidence of Atlantis.
 She had to know more.
 After two trips to Egypt with Dr. Schoch, and attendance at many conferences (CPAK and Arklantis), Candace became Robert’s biggest fan.
 At home in Texas, Candace volunteers with The Greater New Braunfels Arts Council, serving three years as President.

 Mary Boren – began an instant love affair with the World Wide Web in 1994 when it was primarily educational and noncommercial, before the arrival of the carpetbaggers.
-As she pursued her passion for poetry and began connecting with international poets, she was motivated to learn primitive web design and has enjoyed keeping up with the evolving technology ever since.
 She maintains a large poetry site and volunteers her knowledge and experience to churches and other nonprofits in expanding their web presence.

 The banner image above is from the underground city of Kaymakli, in Turkey, where we believe a pocket of humanity survived the cataclysms that followed the end of Earth’s last ice age.
 Their endurance allowed civilization to re-emerge approximately 6,000 years later (initially in the same general area: Northern Mesopotamia).
 And so we thank the survivors of those times: Our Ancestors.